Batchoy Tagalog

-Batchoy Tagalog, also known simply as batsoy, is a traditional Filipino food originating in the northern Philippines.
-It is a soup made with pork, pork offal, pork blood, noodles, chili leaves, green chilies, garlic, onions, and ginger.
-This dish is usually paired with or eaten with cooked rice as a meal.
+Batchoy Tagalog, also known simply as batsoy, is a traditional Filipino food originating in Luzon.
+This soup is made with pork, pork offal, pork blood, noodles (usually misua), chili leaves or garlic chives, green chilies, garlic, onions, and ginger.
+It also has alternative names such as sutsa or syutsa in the province of Quezon and sinuam in Angono, Rizal.
+This dish is usually paired with or eaten with cooked rice as a viand.

 Batchoy Tagalog is a common household dish, especially in countryside communities in the provinces.
 It is a staple whenever a small farm owner butchers a pig to sell to the neighborhood.
 The cooking method is similar to the usual cooking method of Filipino foods like minanok na baka and tinola.
 It has a similar ginger-flavored broth with chili leaves added.
 Traditionally, a minimal amount of pork blood or pork blood cubes is added to the soup.

-Method

-In a pot, saute onions, garlic, and ginger, then add chunks of pork meat and pork offal.
-Cook until slightly browned, then add splashes of water to tenderize the meat while boiling.
-A minimal amount of pork blood is added to the soup and left to boil until the blood releases water and coagulates.
-Season with salt, water, and fish sauce to taste, then add misua noodles and fresh chili leaves before turning off the stove.